-Boiling points (BP) are also dependent on the mass of the molecule. (besides it's polarity) BP is dependent on mass of the pelarity
+Boiling points (BP) are also dependent on the mass of the molecule.

 Solubility, the ability to dissolve into a solvent is dependent on IMFs.

 The strength of the interaction between molecules is also dependent on the overall shape of the molecule.